-The behavior of bees refers to what bees do as a colony, but also as individuals.
+The behavior of bees or, bee science refers to what bees do as a colony, but also as individuals.

-Throughout the years, humans have carefully studied bee behavior in order to learn more about the best way they could change it to their advantage.
+Throughout the years, humans have carefully studied bee science, behaviors in order to learn more about the best way they could change it to their advantage.

 In the more recent discoveries, experts have learned the fact that certain bee behaviors are inherited, which is a vital piece of information that gives us a very useful tool for tailor-making the honey bee of our choice.